A Schematic Definition of Quantum Polynomial Time Computability: Fundamental Notions and Notation

-Each step of $M$ consists of two phases: first apply $\delta$ and take a partial projective measurement, in which we check whether $M$ is in a final state (i.e., inner states in $Q_f$).
-Formally, we define a computation of $M$ on input $x$ as a series of superpositions of configurations produced by sequential applications of $U_{\delta}$, starting with an initial configuration of $M$ on $x$.
-If $M$ enters a final state along a computation path, this computation path should terminate; otherwise, its computation must continue.
+Each step of $M$ consists of two phases: first apply $\delta$ and then take a \emph{partial projective measurement}, in which we check whether $M$ is in a final state (i.e., an inner state in $Q_f$).
+Formally, a \emph{computation} of $M$ on input $x$ is a series of superpositions of configurations produced by sequential applications of $U_{\delta}$, starting from an initial configuration of $M$ on $x$.
+If $M$ enters a final state along a computation path, this computation path terminates; otherwise, its computation must continue.

 A $k$-tape QTM $M=(Q,\Sigma, \tilde{\Gamma}^{(k)}, \delta,q_0,Q_{f})$ is {\em well-formed} if $\delta$ satisfies three local conditions: unit length, separability, and orthogonality.
 To explain these conditions, as presented in \cite[Lemma 1]{Yam99}, we first introduce the following notations.
 For our convenience, we set $E=\{0,\pm1,\pm2\}$ and $H=\{0,\pm1,\natural\}$.
 Given elements $(p,\sigma,\tau)\in Q\times (\tilde{\Gamma}^{(k)})^2$, $\epsilon=(\varepsilon_i)_{i\in[k]} \in E^k$, and $d=(d_i)_{i\in[k]}\in D^k$, we define $D_{\epsilon} =\{d\in D^k\mid \forall i\in [k]\,(|2d_i-\varepsilon_i|\leq1)\}$ and $E_{d} =\{\varepsilon\in E^k\mid d\in D_{\epsilon}\}$.
 Moreover, let $h_{d,\epsilon} =(h_{d_i,\varepsilon_i})_{i\in[k]}$, where $h_{d_i,\varepsilon_i}=2d_i-\varepsilon_i$ if $\varepsilon_i\neq 0$ and $h_{d_i,\varepsilon_i}=\natural$ otherwise.
 Finally, we define $\delta(p,\sigma) = \sum_{q,\tau,d} \delta(p,\sigma,q,\tau,d)\qubit{q,\tau,d}$ and $\delta[p,\sigma,\tau|\epsilon] = \sum_{q\in Q} \sum_{d\in D_{\epsilon}} \delta(p,\sigma,q,\tau,d)|E_{d}|^{-1/2} \qubit{q} \qubit{h_{d,\epsilon}}$, where $\sigma,\tau\in\tilde{\Gamma}^{(k)}$ and $d\in D^k$.